jschra/grater_expectations/README.md

 ## Tutorial

 To help you get started with using grater_expectations, a tutorial is available for you to walk through.
+To run it, first go to the `testing_config.yml` and enter names for the following parameters (these need to be globally unique, so be creative!):

+> 1. store_bucket
+> 2. site_bucket
+> 3. data_bucket

-You can initialize this tutorial on your local machine by calling `python initialize_project.py -p tutorial` from your terminal at the root of this repository.
+You can use the default values for the other parameters.
+After doing so, you can initialize the tutorial on your local machine by calling `python initialize_project.py -p tutorial` from your terminal at the root of this repository.
 The tutorial will then automatically be generated, after which a tutorial notebook will be opened for you.